 I’ve spent far too much of my life moving between cities, countries, and continents and am always longing for the people and places left behind.
 I was born on an overseas business trip.
 By the time I was school-aged I had lived in three countries on two continents.
 My roots are in the rugged north of England, in Yorkshire, where I spent my formative years before moving to Canada.
 Later still I moved to Australia – then back to Canada – and back to Australia three times in all, before finally calling Ontario home.

-For as long as I can remember – I’ve loved being in the kitchen.
-One of my earliest memories is being in my grandfather’s ancient Yorkshire kitchen and rolling out the pastry for jam tarts.
+For as long as I can remember, I’ve loved being in the kitchen.
+One of my earliest memories is of being with my grandfather in his ancient Yorkshire kitchen, rolling out the pastry for jam tarts.
 I was three years old.
-There, in my grandfather’s kitchen, is where I first came to know love.
+There, in my grandfather’s kitchen, I came to know love.
 I’ve had an enduring love affair with food and history ever since.